ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 ## Instructions

-The following sections contain the configurations for the most commonly used distributions/operating systems.
+The following sections contain configurations for the distributions we currently offer and the most commonly used distributions/operating systems.
 The first step is always to log in to your server via SSH or a GUI login session (RDP for a Windows VPS).
 The examples below presume you are logged in as a user with elevated permissions (Administrator/sudo).

 > [!primary]
 >